 Winners will be announced after the judging.
 Lab analysis results for those who submitted two extra bottles will be provided whenever Widmer publishes them, please allow several weeks.

 Widmer will pay for the ingredients for up to 5 gallons for each entry.
 The best way to do this is to direct charge at Steinbart’s (please call ahead to get instructions from Steinbart's staff).
-If you did not do so or purchased ingredients elsewhere, you are responsible for submitting your receipts to Widmer to be reimbursed.
+The on-the-spot reimbursement for ingredients only happens at Steinbart's, and the OBC member needs to show their valid 2016 OBC membership card when they purchase.
+Widmer no longer accepts receipts for reimbursement going forward.
+Again, only on-the-spot, and only at Steinbart's, and only with a 2016 OBC card.

 Complimentary lab analysis, including gravity measurements and IBU, are discussed above.